-Leek Town Council is responsible for the Nicholson War Memorial and free guided tours take place on the third Saturday of each month during March to November from 10.00am to 12.20pm.
+Leek Town Council is responsible for the Nicholson War Memorial and free guided tours take place on the third Saturday of each month during March to November from 11.00am to 1.00pm (final tour starts at 12.20pm).
 The tours last forty minutes and there is no need to book ahead, just contact a Volunteer Guide at the war memorial on the day.
 If a school or community group would like a specially arranged tour, please contact the Town Clerk.

 The Town Council is made up of twelve councillors who are elected to office every four years.
 At the helm of the council is the Leek Town Mayor who is appointed for a twelve- month term.
 The current Mayor is Cllr.
 Ben Emery and the Deputy Mayor is Cllr.
 Rebecca Done.